krzysztofsurdy/resource-provider-mcp/README.md

 4. Builds a hierarchical catalog with IDs like `context|file|section`
 5. Exposes three tools for listing, searching, and loading resources

-When CodeGen Agent calls a tool, the server returns just what was requested.
+When an LLM calls a tool, the server returns just what was requested.
 Listing shows metadata only, loading shows content.

 ## Troubleshooting